XodoDocs/itext-legacy-tmc-techblog/html2pdf/rabbithole.md

 ### cssApplierFactory

-By default, html2pdf will only execute CSS logic on the standard HTML tags.
+By default, pdfHTML will only execute CSS logic on the standard HTML tags.
 If you have defined a custom HTML tag and you want to apply CSS to it, then you will also have to write an `ICssApplier` and register it by extending `DefaultTagWorkerFactory`.